Datamine-Crypto/dashboard/README.md

 - Works in any folder structure.
 Drop this into a subfolder or a subdomain, all paths are relative.
 - IPFS, SWARM & TOR compatible.
 Move one step closer to true decentralization by hosting our dashboard on Distributed Web.

-## Getting Started
+## Installation

-In the project directory, you can run:
+1. Navigate to your project directory.
+2. Run `npm install` (this is a one time requirement).
+If you get `ENOENT: no such file or directory, open 'package.json'` then you did not complete previous step

+## Running dApp Locally

+After completing previous getting started steps you can now run the project:

 ### `npm start` or `yarn start`